loucz/Automotive_Sales_Forecasting/README.md

 ### 3 Forecasting
-In this notebook [Predictions.ipynb](Notebooks/Predictions.ipynb) I runned the forecasts for 12 months time horizon.
+At the [Predictions.ipynb](Notebooks/Predictions.ipynb) notebook I runned the forecasts for 12 months time horizon.
 For each car brand I built 12 predictive models using various forecasting methods including Exponential Smoothing, Arima, AutoRegression, Decision Tree Regression, Random Forest Regression, Linear Regression and Support Vector Regression.
 I didn't perform hyperparameter tuning (GridSearch etc.) except only in Auto Arima and Auto Exponential Smoothing which the hyperparameter tuning was integrated at the package.